Save Money with Attic Insulation Installation in Orlando

 Additionally, if your home is more than 10 years old, you’ll likely need deeper attic insulation in your Orlando home.

 Building up your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can provide a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.

 There are three types of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation mixes liquids that change into a foam on contact.
 Closed- or open-cell applications can be used in attics.

 Closed-cell foam provides the most insulation.
 It also offers a comprehensive barrier against air, vapor and water.

 Open-cell foam expands when applied, stopping cracks and other inaccessible spaces.
 It’s best for blocking air but isn’t completely waterproof.

 Both types of spray foam insulation may even help dampen noise.

 Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

-Service Experts Heating & Air Conditioning can help you figure out what kind of insulation is best for the climate in Orlando and your home’s needs.
-Our insulation installers deliver a full range of outstanding insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Service Experts Heating & Air Conditioning can help you determine what type of attic insulation is best for the climate in Orlando and your home’s needs.
+Our attic insulation installers deliver a full range of outstanding insulation services backed by a 100% Satisfaction Guarantee* for a year.